 We have hope.

 We have hope that one day there will be fewer and fewer, and ultimately no requests to save an animal from a horrendous situation or euthanasia.
 We have hope that we will raise enough funds to build a rescue where the community can come learn about how to help with our overpopulation issue.
-We have hope one day our staff can be on payroll where they can learn to manage the stresses of shelter life with paid time off and health- and self-care benefits.
+We have hope one day our staff can be on payroll where they can learn to manage the stresses of rescue life with paid time off and health- and self-care benefits.
 We have hope we can remain positive, focusing on all the lives we DO save and the good we are doing for the rescue animals while in our care.
 If we are able to focus more on the care of the animals and not about how to keep a roof over their heads, we would thrive.

 Yes, this is an end-of-the-year plea for funding.
 We are so grateful for all of the donations we have received, whether it be food from community members or local businesses, monthly donations from our supporters, or items for us to sell.
 It stinks we have to ask for money but it is what we have to do.
 Until the world recognizes the efforts we make at our happy little rescue, we ask you help with our goal of raising $250,000 to build the rescue animals their own warm, comfortable space.
 If you are needing to make an end-of-the-year tax deductible contribution, we humbly ask you to support the Harmony animals and staff.
 We have hope our call will be answered.